adaburrows/table-web-component/README.md

 ### Adding a caption to the table

-Adding a caption is pretty simple, we just change the config passed to the `TableStore`:
+Adding a caption is pretty simple, we just change the config passed to the `TableStore`.
+The value passed in, can be any value supported by the templating engine.
+In this case, we're using lit-html.
+In the headless mode, another renderer, like JSX/TSX in React, could be used and this would accept a fragment in that case.

 ```ts
     // Set up an example table